Wednesday 28 August 2024

 Husqvarna 6440

-These are called Vikings in the US.
-These machines were made in Sweden until the 1980s.
+These are called Vikings in the US and UK and made in Sweden until about 1976.

 They have several very common issues.
 In fact they're so common that it's rare to not find one or all of them wrong with a machine.
 The ad came up on marketplace, a Husqvarna 6440 for $20.
 Extraordinary price but here are the issues in order of importance: